Lex Croucher: YouTube

 Having done some BlogTV shows and discovered AmazingPhil through MySpace, Croucher created their YouTube channel under the username tyrannosauruslexxx on 2 June 2008.
-Also inspired by the likes of fiveawesomegirls, charlieissocoollike, and John Green, Croucher would use their phone camera to film videos.
-In 2011, Croucher won Google's NextUp grant, which allowed them to buy a "proper camera", laptop, and editing equipment and go to VidCon.
+Also inspired by fiveawesomegirls, charlieissocoollike, and John Green, Croucher used their phone camera to film videos.
+In 2011, Croucher won Google's NextUp grant, which allowed them to buy a video camera, laptop, and editing equipment, and to go to VidCon.
 By 2013, Croucher had over 60 thousand subscribers, and their content shifted from autobiographical vlogs towards advice and opinion pieces.
 As of September 2020, Croucher's main channel had over 120 thousand subscribers.
 Croucher has been on an indefinite hiatus from YouTube since 2021.

 In addition, Croucher created the side channels lexcanroar in 2008, featuring mostly vlogs, and girlyashell, featuring beauty content.
 From 2011 to 2014, Croucher was a member of the collaboration channel Sarcaschicks.

 At both Summer in the City (SitC) and VidCon, Croucher co-founded and chaired the Women on YouTube panel from 2012, discussing the experiences of women creators in an online space.
-The SitC 2015 panel included Cherry Wallis, Theadora Lee, Dodie Clark, Laci Green, Lucy Moon and Jana Damanhouri.
+The SitC 2015 panel included Cherry Wallis, Theadora Lee, Dodie Clark, Laci Green, Lucy Moon, and Jana Damanhouri.

 Due to their sex education-related videos, in 2014, Croucher was invited to appear on the BBC Two programme Newsnight to discuss the new NICE guidelines around the morning-after pill.

 In 2017 and 2018, Croucher hosted an advice podcast with fellow YouTuber Rosianna Halse Rojas titled Make Out With Him, with a focus on dating and relationships.